microsoft/CSS-Exchange/docs/M365/MDO/ResendFailedOutboundMail.md

 - Exchange Online will not do this automatically nor has any tools to do it that do not require scripting.
 This script will help you do that easily.

+> [!IMPORTANT]
+> The script can only be used to send email that is currently in a mailbox to the originally intended recipients, and it cannot be used to redirect email to a different recipient.

 ## Prerequisites
 Before running this script, ensure you meet the following prerequisites: